The Magic of Synchronicity

 This is sacred time—for you.

 Because once the outside noise falls away.
 The present moment opens up.
-And in that stillness, the magic begins (did we mention they’re freely offered as well - our gift to you).
+And in that stillness, the magic begins.

 SoulFuelled Dance Portal - Monthly Medicine Dances